-Mabel Folville, the wife of John Woodford, was the heiress of, even by the standards of the time, was a notorious Leicestershire family which achieved notoriety due to the activities of the seven sons of John de Folville, John, Eustace, Laurence, Richard, Robert, Thomas and Walter.
+Mabel Folville, the wife of John Woodford (1358-1401), was the heiress of a Leicestershire family which achieved notoriety due to the activities of the seven sons of John de Folville, John, Eustace, Laurence, Richard, Robert, Thomas and Walter.

 The manor of Ashby Folville passed to the younger John who, it appears, was the only brother not to have indulged in a life of crime.

 The Folvilles were first recorded as criminals when four Folvile brothers, Eustace, Robert, Walter and Richard, were indicted for the murder of Roger de Belers, whilst another brother, Thomas, was arrested for aiding and abetting their escape to France.
 The attack took place on 19 January 1326 on the road between Melton Mowbray and Leicester near Kirby Bellars.

-Eustace Folville was later charged with three or more further murders, a rape and three robberies.
-He was buried at St Mary's Church, Ashby Folville.
-The figure on his tomb is much defaced.

-appears that most of the Folvilles' criminal activities were directed against the supporters of the Despensers.
+Eustace Folville was buried in the chancel of St Mary's Church, Ashby Folville.
+The figure on his tomb is much appears that most of the Folvilles' criminal activities were directed against the supporters of the Despencers.
 On almost every occasion they avoided punishment and were pardoned for their alleged crimes.

-The lordship of Ashby Folville passed from John de Folville to his second son Geoffrey de Folville who married Mabel Tilney.
-He died before 1370 and it was his daughter Mabel who married John Woodford and through whom the Woodford family gained the manors of Ashby Folville and Newbold Folville.
+The lordship of Ashby Folville passed from John de Folville to his second son Geoffrey de Folville who married Isabel Tilney.
+He died before 1370 and it was his daughter Mabel who married John Woodford, through whom the Woodford family gained the manors of Ashby Folville and Newbold Folville.